mathbalduino/go-codegen/docs/go-file.md

 `originalAlias -> newAlias`.
 The returned map can be empty if there's no clashes.

 :::caution
-If you have two import lists that belong to two different package paths, you can get a `panic` call.
+If you have two import lists that belong to two different package paths, this method may `panic`.
 Example:

-- Say that you have two import lists: package A and package B
+- Say that you have two import lists: one that belongs to package `A` and another one to package `B`
-- The package B imports the package A
+- The package `B` imports the package `A`
-- You merge the import list of the package B into the import list of the package A
+- You merge the import list of the package `B` into the import list of the package `A`
-- Since the package A cannot import itself, panic will be called
+- Since the package `A` cannot import itself, the method will `panic`

 More details [here](https://github.com/mathbalduino/go-codegen/blob/20cc90dac2de869cd647272abfabf5333e692553/goFile/goImports/addImport.go#L20)
 :::